witek0015/digital-garden/content/index.md

 ---
-title: Welcome to Quartz
+title: 🪴 Welcome to my Digital Garden
+description: All about me!
+publish: "true"
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.